SkeltonThatcher/aws-vpc-peering-terraform/README.md

 Terraform scripts to create two peered AWS VPCs.

-The TF plan will create x2 VPCs, each with the following resources:
+This TF plan will create x3 VPCs, each with the following resources:

 * x1 public route table
 * x1 IGW
 * x2 public subnets
 * x2 private subnets

-* x1 peering connection
+The second and third VPCs are peered with first VPC.

-* x1 peering connection route
+There is no peering route between the second and third VPCs.

 The plan also contains an init.sh script.
 This script enables remote state to AWS S3: